NetGaze/NetGaze/README.md

 mvn clean install
 ```

-Once NetWatch is integrated into your application, it will automatically post heartbeat messages to
+Once NetGaze is integrated into your application, it will automatically post heartbeat messages to
 notify the status of
 your machine and application.
-You can visualize this data using the NetWatch dashboard to identify any failure points or network
+You can visualize this data using the NetGaze dashboard to identify any failure points or network
 connectivity issues.

 ## Todo

 - [ ] Python agent
-- [ ] Threaded connection watcher - `io.github.amithkoujalgi.netwatch.client.Collector`
+- [ ] Threaded connection watcher - `io.github.amithkoujalgi.netgaze.client.Collector`
-- [ ] Docker container for NetWatch server
+- [ ] Docker container for NetGaze server
 - [ ] UI improvements
 - [ ] Docs setup with Docusaurus

 ## Contributing

-Contributions to NetWatch are welcome!
+Contributions to NetGaze are welcome!
 If you have any ideas for new features, improvements, or bug
 fixes, please open
 an issue or submit a pull request on GitHub.